 Dachshunds with retinal atrophy may need help navigating through familiar surroundings.

-Progressive retinal atrophy is a common health concern for dachshund owners.
-It is the gradual loss of vision in the eyes.
+Progressive retinal atrophy is the gradual loss of vision due to dying retina cells.
 Though this eye disease can be found in other dog breeds, it is especially prevalent in miniature long-haired dachshunds.
-You may notice your doxy bumping into furniture or other objects during the daytime as well as at night even in their familiar surroundings.
-The retina cells gradually begin to die away from this disease, and there is no treatment at this time.
+You may notice your doxy bumping into furniture or other objects even in familiar surroundings.
+Unfortunately, there is no current treatment for this disease.

 11. Glaucoma